mantil-io/template-ping/README.md

 ## Project stage

-The next step is to create first stage for the project.
+Next step is to create first stage for the project.
 Stages are actual installations of the project in AWS.
 A project can have multiple stages.A stage for each developer, integration stage, production...